Package Leaflet: Information for the User

 This medication does not require special storage conditions.

-Do not use Finasterida ratiopharmafter the expiration date that appears on the packaging after the abbreviation CAD.
+Do not use Finasteride ratiopharm after the expiration date stated on the packaging after the abbreviation EXP.
 The expiration date is the last day of the month indicated.

 The active ingredient is finasteride.
 Each tablet contains 5 mg of finasteride.

-The other components (excipients) are: sodium lauryl sulfate, pregelatinized cornstarch, lactose monohydrate, microcrystalline cellulose, sodium carboxymethylcellulose type A (from potato) magnesium stearate, hypromellose, and macrogol 8 stearate.
+The other ingredients (excipients) are: sodium lauryl sulfate, pregelatinized corn starch, lactose monohydrate, microcrystalline cellulose, sodium carboxymethylcellulose type A (potato), magnesium stearate, hypromellose, and macrogol 8000.

-Finasterida ratiopharm 5 mg tablets are presented in the form of film-coated tablets.
-The tablets are white, round, and marked with “F” and “5” on one of the faces.
+Finasteride ratiopharm 5 mg film-coated tablets are presented in the form of film-coated tablets.
+The tablets are white, round, and marked with "F" and "5" on one side.

 Each package contains 28 tablets.